Multiplicity one for $L$-functions and applications

 \begin{theorem} Suppose that $\pi$ and $\pi'$ are (unitary) cuspidal automorphic representations of $\GL(n,\A_\Q)$ satisfying $\tr(A(\pi_p))=\tr(A(\pi_p'))$ for almost all~$p$.
 Assume that both $L_{{\rm fin}}(s,\pi)$ and $L_{{\rm fin}}(s,\pi')$ satisfy the Ramanujan conjecture.
 Then $\pi=\pi'$. \end{theorem}

 Most statements of strong multiplicity one in the literature are phrased in terms of $A(\pi_p)$ and $A(\pi_p')$ being conjugate, instead of the much weaker condition of the equality of their traces.
-Using the stronger version of Theorem \ref{thm:SSMOintro}, we will in fact prove a stronger result which only requires that the traces are close enough on average; see Theorem \ref{thm:SSMOgln} for the precise statement.
+Using the stronger version of Theorem \ref{thm:SSMOintro}, we will in fact prove a stronger result which only requires that the traces are close enough on average; see Corollary~\ref{thm:smogln} for the precise statement.

-Our second application is to Siegel modular forms of degree $2$.
+Our second application is to paramodular forms of degree $2$.
 For such modular forms Weissauer \cite{W} has proved the Ramanujan conjecture.
-The Dirichlet coefficients $a_i(p)$ appearing in Theorem \ref{thm:SSMOintro} are essentially the Hecke eigenvalues for the Hecke operator $T(p)$.
+The Dirichlet coefficients $a_p, b_p$ appearing in Theorem \ref{thm:SSMOintro} are essentially the Hecke eigenvalues for the Hecke operator $T(p)$.
 We therefore have the following: